lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

     # work with variable substitution (i.e. a computed index)
     mtcars$theCol

 Having illustrated different ways to extract content with the extract operator, we will now illustrate its power as a way to subset rows or columns in a data frame, which is required for a number of questions in *R Programming* quiz 1.
+Note that we'll use the `head()` function to limit the number of rows returned when we print the data frame in various forms.
+For more information on `head()`, enter `?head` in the R console.

     #
     # subsetting columns